All tools in one place. Search and launch any kit.

 2) Keep shoulders low; exhale through pursed lips to slow the breath.

-• Heart rate & muscle tension reduce in 2–3 minutes.
+Results & Goals• Heart rate & muscle tension reduce in 2–3

 • Fewer ‘blurt’ responses; improved tone in tough talks.